 - Ex Mode/ Replacement Mode

-- pwd: It is a built-in command which stands for ‘print working directory’.
-It displays the current working location, working path starting with/and directory of the user.
-Basically, it displays the full path to the directory you are currently in.
+- pwd: It is a built-in command that stands for ‘print working directory’.
+It displays the current working location, and the working path starting with / and the directory of the user.
+It displays the full path to the directory you are currently in.

-- Is: This command list out all the files in the directed folder.
+- Is: This command lists all the files in the current directory.

 - cd: This stands for ‘change directory’.
 This command is used to change to the directory you want to work from the present directory.
 We just need to type cd followed by the directory name to access that particular directory.